-Every offseason all players from teams that become bots (teams whose managers stop logging in become bots) end up on the market in an exciting 3 or 4 days where there is a hype of activity on the transfer market.
+Every offseason all players from teams that become bots (teams whose managers stop logging in become bots) end up on the market for exciting 3 to 4 days during which time the transfer market becomes hyper active.

 - Players General

 You will be able to have 20 players at the most at any time in your team.